terenceodonoghue/services/apps/greenql/README.md

 # @terenceodonoghue/greenql

-🌱 A GraphQL service for clean energy.
+🌱 A GraphQL service for clean energy initiatives.